 All of the best VPNs for changing location on Chrome and Firefox provide desktop and mobile apps.
 Most also offer Chrome and Firefox browser extensions as well (although browser extensions only secure browser traffic):

 - NordVPN: The best VPN for changing location on Chrome and Firefox.
-6,000+ servers and fast speeds.
-P2P and Double VPN servers.
+6,000+ servers and fast connection speeds.
+Obfuscated and Double VPN servers.
 24/7 support.

 TIP In our testing we found that the cheapest NordVPN plan (Standard) works perfectly for Chrome and Firefox. - Surfshark: Best value VPN for changing browser location.
-Servers in 100+ countries.
-High-speed servers and unlimited simultaneous connections per account.
-MultiHop servers included.
+High-speed servers in 100+ countries.
+Static IP addresses available and unlimited simultaneous device connections.

-- IPVanish: One of the fastest VPNs available.
+- IPVanish: One of the faster VPNs available.
 Ideal for streaming and torrenting.
 Secure all of your devices at once.
 Owns and operates its servers.
+Comes with a free SOCKS5 proxy.

 - CyberGhost: Huge network of more than 11,500 servers makes it perfect for location spoofing.
-Very good speeds and allows seven simultaneous connections.
+Very good speeds and easy-to-use apps.
 Strict no-logs policy protects privacy.

 VPNs often claim to keep you safe and private online but many VPNs (especially free ones) leak information.